Rahmeen Underwood, Owner

 - He enjoys singing and watching “The Voice.”
 “It opens me up to all music,” Jamal says.
 “People think it’s funny when I was into country music.”

 Shawna Yackel grew up in Brooklyn Park, and she played at Champlin Park High.

 - While playing for Minnesota Hustle, she learned and developed under Roger Keller, who she admired for his positivity and ability to teach players the fundamentals of the basketball.

-- A letter winner at Champlin Park High, Shawna headed to Anoka-Ramsey Community College to play basketball but suffered a torn ACL that sidelined her.
+- A letter winner at Champlin Park High, Shawna headed to Anoka-Ramsey Community College to play basketball but suffered a torn ACL that adversely impacted her playing career.

-- Grew up playing six sports, including nine years as a dancer.
+- Shawna grew up playing six sports, including nine years as a dancer.

 - Her favorite place to eat is Kyoto Sushi in Maple Grove.